seabassapologist/idea-no-hi-translation/kanji_lookup_tables.md

 | `$CB` | `$0B3C`      | `$4A26`         | `$05CA26` | ![](images/kanji_fd/0xCB.png) |  |
 | `$CC` | `$0B3E`      | `$4A3E`         | `$05CA3E` | ![](images/kanji_fd/0xCC.png) |  |

-*** Doesn't seem to appear in any of the known sections of the script
+*** Doesn't seem to appear in any of the known sections of script data

 ### Kanji Table FE